AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/writing_contracts/how_to_emit_event.md

 ### Call emit

 To emit encrypted logs you can import the `encode_and_encrypt` or `encode_and_encrypt_with_keys` functions and pass them into the `emit` function after inserting a note.
-An example is seen in the token example contract transfer function:
+An example can be seen in the reference token contract's transfer function:

 #include_code encrypted /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust